Wondering about the right strategy for your location pages?

 The strategy is the same as investors.
 SEO is SEO.

 First, determine the location focus of your home page based your overall business goals for the coming years.
-The keyword phrase you target with your home page can be targeted in other areas with location pages.
+The keyword phrase you target with your home page can be used to target additional areas with location pages.

 For example, if your home page targets the keyword phrase “Real estate agents in PRIMARY CITY” you can then create location pages for “Real estate agents in SECONDARY CITY”.